Bina Shah: Books

 Shah's fifth novel Before She Sleeps, a feminist dystopian novel, was published by Delphinium Books in 2018.
 An extract from the novel was featured in the Dawn's special 70th anniversary Pakistan edition "Seventy+Seventy".
 The novel was praised by Margaret Atwood on Twitter as "a fascinating new angle on 'emotional work'."
 American newspaper Los Angeles Times it "charged and thrilling."
 Before She Sleeps was recognized as part of a new canon of feminist dystopia pioneered by Booker Prize winning author Atwood and relevant to the global fight for women's rights and empowerment worldwide, as well as an important part of the #MeToo movement.
 Shah's novel was also considered noteworthy because it stood out from most Western-centric feminist dystopias, describing a futuristic society in the Middle East where women are forced into polygamous marriages by an authoritarian government in a society ravaged by war and disease.

+Shah's sixth novel The Monsoon War, the sequel to Before She Sleeps and the second book in a dystopian trilogy, was published by Delphinium Books in 2023.
+The novel is set in a fragmented South Asia and follows women soldiers in a resistance movement.
+Shah is currently completing the third novel in the trilogy.

 In 2019 Shah contributed an essay, "The Life and Death of Pakistan's Sabeen Mahmud", about the assassination of Pakistan's beloved human rights activist Sabeen Mahmud, to the anthology Brave New Words: The Power of Writing Now published by Myriad and edited by Susheila Nasta.
 The anthology of fifteen specially commissioned essays examining the value of critical thinking and the power of the written word was published to commemorate 35 years of Wasafiri, a UK magazine of international literature.
 Other contributors to the anthology included Booker Prize winner Bernardine Evaristo, Githa Hariharan, Eva Hoffman, Romesh Gunesekera, James Kelman, Tabish Khair, Kei Miller, Blake Morrison, Mukoma wa Ngugi, Hsiao-Hung Pai, and Marina Warner.

+Shah contributed the short story "A Bird With One Wing" to the anthology The American Way: Stories of Invasion, published by Comma Press in 2021.
+The story was later reprinted in Dædalus, the journal of the American Academy of Arts and Sciences, in Spring 2023.